Rays vs. Yankees Player Props Betting Odds

 Torres Stats

-- Torres has 25 hits with four doubles, a triple, four home runs, 17 walks and 10 RBI.
+- Torres has 26 hits with five doubles, a triple, four home runs, 17 walks and 11 RBI.
 He's also stolen five bases.

 Torres Recent Games